Kotlin/kotlinx.coroutines/coroutines-guide.md

 and a channel to communicate with other coroutines.
 A simple actor can be written as a function, but an actor with a complex state is better suited for a class.

+There is an [actor] coroutine builder that conveniently combines actor's mailbox channel into its scope to receive messages from and combines the send channel into the resulting job object, so that a single reference to the actor can be carried around as its handle.

 ```kotlin
 // Message types for counterActor
 sealed class CounterMsg